-In March 2016, the National Infrastructure Commission was asked to consider how to maximise the potential of the Cambridge – Milton Keynes – Oxford corridor as a single, knowledge-intensive cluster that competes on a global stage, protecting the area’s high quality environment, and securing the homes and jobs that the area needs.
-The interim findings came out in November 2016 and the final report was published in November 2017.
+In March 2016, the National Infrastructure Commission was asked to consider how to maximise the potential of the Cambridge – Milton Keynes – Oxford corridor as a single, knowledge-intensive cluster that competes on a global stage, protecting the area’s high quality environment, and securing the homes and jobs the area needs.

-In Partnering for Prosperity: a new deal for the Cambridge – Milton Keynes – Oxford Arc the Commission identifies opportunities to create well-designed, well-connected new communities and deliver one million new homes and jobs in the area by 2050, while respecting the natural environment and without making changes to existing Green Belt protections.
+The Commission’s final report, Partnering for Prosperity, identifies opportunities to create well-designed, well-connected new communities and deliver one million new homes and jobs in the area by 2050, while respecting the natural environment and without making changes to existing Green Belt protections.
 Doing so would help create vibrant new towns, including the first new towns in the UK for 50 years.

-The report calls for a new deal on infrastructure and housing between local authorities in the arc and central Government, including:
+The report calls for a new deal on infrastructure and housing between local authorities in the arc and central Government.

 Transport analysis for the Cambridge – Milton Keynes – Oxford Corridor

 Research investigating transportation infrastructure and its interaction with housing, finance and economic activity across the Cambridge–Milton Keynes–Oxford corridor.

 Funding and investment analysis for the CaMKOx arc

 A report assessing public funding trends and the potential to attract additional investment into the Cambridge-Milton Keynes-Oxford Corridor.